jithu7432/nb-viewer/README.md

 ## Jupyter Notebook Viewer
 * This is a utility which lets you preview jupyter notebooks faster on your Linux machine, with a double click.
 * Requires no internet and is faster.
-* If you have installed Jupyter in a virtual environment, update the path of Jupyter on `/opt/nbv/path.py`  after the installation.

 * Shows gibberish when the filename contains spaces, eg: `"hello world.ipynb"`, rename the file properly to ensure compatibility eg: `helloworld.ipynb`.

 # Installation